Sadiq at the double as Almeria beat Real Betis in pre-season friendly

 The Nigeria striker was later replaced in the second half and he was given a standing ovation as he walked off the pitch.

-Almeria will now turn their attention to their Segunda Division opening fixture for the 2021-22 season, with a trip to FC Cartagena scheduled for August 16.
+Following their impressive run of results, Almeria will now turn attention to their Segunda Division opening fixture for the 2021-22 season, with a trip to FC Cartagena scheduled for August 16.

 Before the trip to Cartagena, they will try to keep the Nigerian striker who has four years left on his contract at the club.